BardiTheWeird/spotify-downloader/README.md

 - Convertation Failed - convertation of track is failed.
 - Cancelled - User cancelled the download.

-User may need to authorize again after a while due to the authorization expiration (*will be handled later*).
+User may need to authorize again after a while due to the authorization expiration.

 ### Cancel Download